 The change, the ADA’s report explained, had to do with the rapid rise in cavities in children under 5 (the NIDCR cites tooth decay as the most common chronic childhood disease in the US).
 Too much exposure to fluoride still carries the risk of fluorosis, a chalky white discoloration on Baby’s teeth as they grow in.
-Small amounts of toothpaste, and wiping Baby’s mouth for excess toothpaste that she may not be able to spit out yet after brushing can help combat this risk.
+Small amounts of toothpaste, and wiping Baby’s mouth for excess toothpaste that they may not be able to spit out yet after brushing can help combat this risk.

 - Sit down and make yourself comfortable

 It may take a little while to figure out the most comfortable way to sit or stand with Baby while tooth brushing, and the most comfortable positions may change over time as Baby grows.
-You may be most comfortable facing Baby, or holding her on your lap with both of you facing a mirror.
+You may be most comfortable facing Baby, or holding them on your lap with both of you facing a mirror.

 - Mountains out of molar-hills

-When Baby’s back teeth start coming in, she may not feel entirely comfortable with the toothbrush making its way into the back of her mouth.
-This may be because the sensation feels like a choking risk, so a slow, gradual move from front teeth back to her molars may help offset this feeling.
+When Baby’s back teeth start coming in, they may not feel entirely comfortable with the toothbrush making its way into the back of their mouth.
+This may be because the sensation feels like a choking risk, so a slow, gradual move from front teeth back to their molars may help offset this feeling.